1-866-727-1266Talk to a Mustang Expert

 8. After the cable has been disconnected at the bellhousing, lower the car if you're using jack stands.
 The rest of the work will take place under the hood or under the dash.

 9. Working under the dash, pull the end of the clutch cable out from the notch in the clutch quadrant.
 This picture clearly illustrates the white plastic quadrant as it is installed in the vehicle.
-You can see that it is held in place with a hairpin to the right, and is spring-loaded (Left).
+You can see that it is held in place with a hairpin tithe right, and is spring-loaded (Left).
 Near the bottom of the quadrant and to the left in the background, you can also see the spring coil for the adjuster pawl.
 All of these parts will be removed later.

 10. Working under the hood, remove the clutch cable from the firewall by removing the two 3/16" bolts from the firewall holding it in place.
 A socket driver may be easier to use in this space than a ratchet.
 I used both, but you can make do with a ratchet.